Business credit score: How to improve your credit score, UK

 How to improve your business credit score during COVID

-There are several ways in which you can improve your business’ credit score or credit history.
-It may take some time before you start seeing results, so it is always wise to constantly be considering ways to help improve your credit rating.
+There are several ways in which you can improve your credit score or credit history.
+It may take some time before you start seeing results, so it is always wise to consider ways to help improve your credit rating.
 Generally, it is a combination of in-depth information, sound financial management, and regular monitoring which leads to a healthier credit score.

-We have put together a list of tips to help startup businesses, small businesses and medium businesses to improve their credit score.
+We have put together a list of tips to help startup businesses, small businesses and medium businesses to boost their credit score.

 How to build your credit score

 1. Check your credit score.

-The first step to improving your credit score is to check your credit score using a credit checking tool such as Credit Passport, Experian or Equifax.
-They will provide a soft check on your business' credit score and give you score ranges which will reflect whether you have good or bad credit.
+The first step to improving your credit score is to check your credit score using a credit checking tool such as Checkmyfile, Experian or Equifax.
+They will provide a soft check on your business’ credit score and give you score ranges which will reflect whether you have good or bad credit.

-Once you understand your company credit score, you will know if you will need to improve and make better credit decisions in the future.
-During COVID, it is crucial to check your credit score if you're looking to source credit from a lender or to work with other businesses.
+Once you understand your company credit score, you will know if you need to improve and make better credit decisions in the future.

 2. Regularly check your business credit check.

 Checking your business’ credit score throughout the year is important to understand how much you need to improve your credit score.
 Checking your credit score regularly will also allow you to see if your score begins to dip, which enables you to ring your CRA and ask why your credit score has gone down.

 Although this may not necessarily improve your credit score, you can find out an answer and look to rectify a mistake.
-It also helps avoid any nasty surprises such as high-interest rates when it comes to applying for external sources of finance, such as business credit cards.
+It also helps avoid any nasty surprises like high-interest rates when it comes to applying for external sources of finance, such as business credit cards.

 3. Pay your bills and invoices on time.